I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-pshedsynchronizeexecution.md

 <p><b>PshedSynchronizeExecution</b> returns the value that is returned by the function pointed to by the <i>SynchronizeRoutine</i> parameter.</p>

 ## -remarks
 <p>A PSHED plug-in calls the <b>PshedSynchronizeExecution</b> function to synchronize the execution of a given function with the hardware error processing for an error source.
 This is required whenever a PSHED plug-in shares resources between code that executes outside of the normal hardware error processing flow and code that executes as part of the normal hardware error processing flow.
-For more information about the processing of hardware errors, see <a href="NULL">Error Processing</a>.</p>
+For more information about the processing of hardware errors, see <a href="https://msdn.microsoft.com/d9cb2f62-1ccf-4ab6-b547-dc54f6d07820">Error Processing</a>.</p>

 <p>When this function is called, the following occurs:</p>